AFNY Logo

 October 16, 2008 edition [Thursday]:

-Every other year or so, and despite the pressure from its automotive advertisers, PBS on television runs a terrific documentary on public transportation.
-The Times could do its part to be civic-minded by reviewing and promoting these shows, but usually doesn't.
-On this evening, at 8:30pm, PBS ran a half-hour show, NOW, hosted by David Brancaccio, a balanced look about California making substantial improvements in public transportation and in curbing sprawl.
-It featured an excellent Oakland-based organization called Reconnecting America, and even scored the McCain and Obama campaigns' websites about their transit proposals (McCain: none; Obama: some).
+Every other year or so, and despite the intense pressure from its automotive advertisers, PBS on television runs a wonderful documentary on public transportation.
+The Times could do its part to be civic-minded by reviewing and promoting these rare and important shows, but usually doesn't.
+Sure enough, on this evening, at 8:30pm, PBS ran a half-hour show, NOW, hosted by David Brancaccio, a balanced look about California making substantial improvements in public transportation and in curbing sprawl.
+It featured an excellent Oakland-based organization called Reconnecting America, and even scored the McCain and Obama presidential campaigns' websites about their transit proposals (McCain: none; Obama: some).
 What listing did the Times run today for this exact time slot, on their TV page?
 A crank show called "Speeders Fight Back", on the obscure cable channel, TruTV!
 Here's their description: "File this one under 'defensive drivers.'
 In this new series, motorists head to traffic court to confront the police officers who caught them speeding."

 October 6, 2008 edition [Monday]: